KMJS' Gabi ng Lagim: The Movie

-KMJS' Gabi ng Lagim: The Movie is an upcoming Filipino horror anthology film to be presented by Jessica Soho in celebration of Kapuso Mo, Jessica Sohos 20th anniversary.
+KMJS' Gabi ng Lagim: The Movie is a Filipino horror anthology film that was presented by Jessica Soho in celebration of Kapuso Mo, Jessica Sohos 20th anniversary.
 Produced by GMA Pictures and GMA Public Affairs, it is a film adaptation of KMJS' Gabi ng Lagim and features three stories of real-life paranormal experiences.

-The film will be released on November 26, 2025.
+The film was released on November 26, 2025.